shigeru-takehara/Multipad/README.md

 # Multipad
-## Notepad for Software Developer-Browser-Based Local Web App
+## Notepad for Software Developer Browser-Based Local Web App

 Are you software developer?
 When you need to keep memo, idea, temporary code, code comparison, etc. how do you keep that information?